Aravindh-SNR/high-five-football-app/README.md

 # high-five-football-app
 Your one-stop guide to the Top Five Football Leagues in the world.

 Kick-off at [high-five-football.herokuapp.com](https://high-five-football.herokuapp.com/)!
-(The web app is no longer functional since the API that the app uses is outdated)
+(The web app is no longer functional since the API that the app uses is not maintained)

 To run the app locally,